BlackFalcons/schibsted_kodetest/README.md

 2. **Apache Configuration**: Make sure `mod_rewrite` is enabled in the Apache configuration.
 Open your Apache configuration file (e.g., `httpd.conf` or `apache2.conf`).

-3. **Database**: Install MariaDB and create a database for the project.
-Once the database is created, run the SQL query provided in the `init_database.sql` file to initialize the necessary tables.
+3. **Database**: Install MariaDB and ensure it is running.
+The necessary database and tables will be created automatically when you run the SQL query provided in the `init_database.sql` file.

 Congratulations!
 You have successfully set up the PowerPoster project.